huy/maven-quickstart/running_test.md

 # Running test

+There are in general 2 types of test

-There are unit test and integration test.
+* unit test and
+* integration test.

+**unit test**

 Unit tests are executed as default by maven surefire plugin.
 The `default` means that whenever we `pom.xml` it inherit the maven default pom, which has already binding test phase to maven surefire plugin test goal.
 We can confirm it by creating this bare pom.xml

     $ cat pom.xml
     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"